PASSOVER—The FORESHADOW of the LAMB of GOD—The REALITY

 Hold on… Hold on...
 We got it straight from the One Who knows—GOD!
 We take all the doctrine the Bible has to hold on the subject of Spiritual Gifts and observe it inductively.
 We then take you verse by verse through each and every doctrinal segment the Bible has to offer on Spiritual Gifts.
-(We do not elevate events to the level of teaching or doctrine—instead, we thoroughly study the doctrinal teaching on the subject, leaving God to explain the events in His Word to you, Himself.)
+(We do not elevate events to the level of teaching or doctrine—instead, we thoroughly study the doctrinal teaching on the subject, leaving doctrine to explain the events in God's Word to you.)

 Honestly, we haven’t been this excited to produce a new product magnifying God’s Word, well… since the last time we produced a new product magnifying God’s Word.
 Oh... this is not quite conveying our true excitement, but we wanted to give you a heads-up so you could get excited too.
 Try!
 Your excitement won’t be disappointed… and neither will you!
 Oh, and about that equable conclusion… it’s in The BOOK (and ours, too!)

-The entire book of Isaiah, all 66 chapters, verse by verse, will be available in an Observation Bible Study Guide later this winter.
+The entire book of Isaiah, all 66 chapters, verse by verse, will be available in an Observation Bible Study Guide, hopefully this spring.
 ISAIAH—The PROPHECY has taken over 8 years to write.
 There is nothing quite like it anywhere else that we know of.
 We ask Who, What, When, Where, Why, and How questions of each and every one of the 1,292 verses in Isaiah.
 The Word speaks for Itself.

 HIStory: From Event To Event The Bible Is One Story, an Observation Bible Study Guide for the entire Bible is, without a doubt, the most important work we have ever done!
-History— past, present, and future—is HIStory!
+History—past, present, and future—is HIS Story!

 Over 13 years in the making and HIStory is finally published.
-Not only is it published, it is being sold at a very reasonable price ($19.95 for a 438 page text book).
-If you haven't checked out HIStory, you really should.
-It's an observation of the whole Bible, using the inductive study method, showing that event after event the Bible is really only One Story — HIS Story!
+If you haven't checked it out, you really should.
+HIStory is an observation of the whole Bible, using the inductive study method, showing that event after event the Bible is really only One Story—HIS Story!